Rehabilitation

 Please note that we are closed to the public in order to maintain a natural setting for our wildlife patients.
 We do offer the ability to schedule a tour or small group viewing, but these must be scheduled in advance.
 Please email us at info@rockfishwildlifesanctuary.org if you are interested in scheduling a tour.
 We look forward to sharing RWS with you!

-Due to a high volume of requests, we are currently unable to book educational programs until the beginning of June 2024.
+Due to a high volume of requests, we are unable to schedule educational programs until late fall 2024.

 send